Ryogoku: Sumo Show with a Retired Wrestler, Chanko-Nabe & Mochi, Tokyo

 Tourists participating in sumo wrestling with a retired wrestler at Ryogoku, Japan.

-Arrive at the meeting point at least 15 minutes before the start time.
+- Please arrive at the meeting point a minimum of 15 minutes before the show begins.

-You may bring your own lunch or purchase food on-site, as meals are not included unless specified.
+You can bring your own lunch or buy food on-site; meals aren't included unless mentioned otherwise.

-Large bags, suitcases, and oversized luggage are not allowed inside the venue for security reasons.
+- Large bags, suitcases, and oversized luggage are not permitted for security reasons.

-Flash photography, tripods, and filming equipment are not allowed during the show.
+Flash photography, tripods, and filming equipment cannot be used during the event.

 Accessibility